Maintenance

 Carbon Fiber Warning

-Carbon frames CANNOT be powder coated.
+Carbon frames cannot be powder coated.
 The 350-450°F curing temperature damages epoxy resin matrix.
 Carbon bikes need paint or decals only.

 Bicycle-Specific Considerations